daveaneo/pheatherx/docs/old/web-app-specs-critique.md

 │  you can swap privately.            │
 │                                     │
 │  Wallet: 2.5 ETH                    │
-│  PheatherX: 0 ETH                   │
+│  FheatherX: 0 ETH                   │
 │                                     │
 │  [Deposit to Start]                 │
 └─────────────────────────────────────┘